 Education

 I earned my doctorate in Art History (UCLA 1998), and my research focused on the history and development of early American museums.
-I was a President’s Postdoctoral Fellow (Architecture) and then Visiting Scholar (Beatrice M. Bain Center; History of Science & Technology) at UC Berkeley, where I continued working on several projects involving violence and collections, slavery and the representation of Indigenous people within museums, particularly at Monticello’s Indian Hall.
-I held fellowships at many amazing archival institutions, with equally amazing archivists & library staff: American Philosophical Society, Library Company of Philadelphia, Thomas Jefferson Foundation, the Bancroft Library among others.
+I was a President’s Postdoctoral Fellow (Architecture) and then Visiting Scholar (Beatrice M. Bain Center; History of Science & Technology) at UC Berkeley, where I continued working on several projects involving violence and collections, slavery and the representation of Indigenous people within museums, particularly at Monticello’s Indian Hall and Peale’s Museum.
+I held fellowships at many amazing archival institutions, with equally amazing archivists & library staff at the American Philosophical Society, Library Company of Philadelphia, Thomas Jefferson Foundation, Cal’s Bancroft Library among others.
 This background in intensive primary source research helps enormously with doing my current genealogical & contextual work.

 After a time, I wanted a break from the historical traumas visited by settler colonialism, and traveled to Moca, Puerto Rico, the town where my mother was born.
 There I learned about the tradition of Mundillo, traditional Puerto Rican lace making, over the course of several trips there.
-Mokay graciously took me to interview las tejedoras, (the lacemakers) a time when the Museo del Mundillo Puertorriqueno was newly founded by him and a group of tejedoras.
+Mokay graciously took me to interviewlas tejedoras, (the lacemakers) a time when the Museo del Mundillo Puertorriqueno was newly founded by him and a group of tejedoras.
 Juan Sotomayor taught me about the history of the cuatro.
 Ada Hernandez introduced me to the wealth of mundillo’s practice in Moca.
 Her sister Malen (QEPD) also provided me with insights into making mundillo during her youth.
+Only later did I learn that all were cousins too.
 I wrote about her husband’s Benejan ancestors in the third article of my Missing Registro de Esclavos series in Hereditas.
 I deeply appreciate the gift of time from so many people, and will share more about them in future posts.

 Who we are